Syedadeebhussain/Syedadeebhussain/README.md

 ## 🚀 About Me

 I'm a passionate **engineering student** with a strong foundation in **software development**, **machine learning**, and **web technologies**.
-I love creating impactful projects — from **predicting forest fires using AI** to **fighting misinformation with browser extensions**.

 - 🌱 Currently exploring **AI/ML**, **Edge Computing**, and **Full-Stack Web Development**
 - 🧠 Ex-Trainee at **Intel® Unnati Industrial Training Program**